kotlitecture/template-multiplatform-compose/README.md

 |                   Showcases :: Overview                   |                Showcases :: Theme Dialog                |                  Showcases :: Key-Value Storage                   |
 |:---------------------------------------------------------:|:-------------------------------------------------------:|:-----------------------------------------------------------------:|
 | ![Showcases Overview](images/screenshots/showcases_overview.jpg) | ![Theme Dialog](images/screenshots/showcases_theme_dialog.jpg) | ![Key-Value Storage](images/screenshots/showcases_key_value_objects.jpg) |

+# How to use downloaded project

+Once the project is downloaded, it includes the source code as well as a **README.md** file.
+This file visualizes all the features included as a table.
+The most useful columns in this table are:

+- **Configuration** - An overview of the official resources used to pre-configure this feature in the template.
+Use it as a reference to find any additional information related to the feature.
+- **Usage** - The main information related to using the feature.
+Use it as a starting point when you need to start working with the feature and don't know how to begin.

+For example, if you configured the project with **Web** and **iOS** platforms but don't know how to run the app on them (💀), find these platforms in the table and open their **Usage** guide.

 # Features